husamrio/AirBnB_clone_v3/api/README.md

 ## Description

-The API for  AirBnB web application.
+The API for the AirBnB web application.